jmgilman/dev/docs/environment/nix/nix-darwin.md

 # Nix-Darwin

-[nix-darwin](https://github.com/LnL7/nix-darwin) is an opionated set of modules for managing system-wide packages on macOS.
-It provides a centralized nix file for declaring what packages are globally available in my development environment.
+[nix-darwin](https://github.com/LnL7/nix-darwin) is an opionated set of modules for managing configuration of macOS.
+It provides a centralized nix file for declaring system state.

 ## Resources